-- a) High School certificates must be attested by the Ministry of Education in the country where the issuing High School is based. - b) Following that, the student also needs to have the certificates and transcripts attested by the UAE embassy or consulate in that same country. - c) If the student is not able to have the attestation completed by the UAE embassy or consulate in that same country, they may also be able to obtain the same attestation or equalization from the Ministry of Foreign Affairs or the Consulate of the particular country they studied in. - d) Students may be required to obtain equalization from the UAE Ministry of Education\.
+- a) High School certificates must be attested by the Ministry of Education in the country where the issuing High School is based. - b) Certificates and transcripts must be attested by the UAE embassy or consulate in that same country. - c) If the student is not able to have the attestation completed by the UAE embassy or consulate in that same country, they may also be able to obtain the same attestation or equalization from the Ministry of Foreign Affairs or the Consulate of the particular country they studied in. - d) Students must obtain Equivalency Certificate from the Ministry of Education in the UAE.

-5.1.8.
 Students who have studied at Colleges/Universities Outside of the UAE